CREE (Canna Renewable Energy and Electrification)

 These are available for community members to utilise.

 One of the farm buildings is being transformed for community use.
-The Co-op local community fund is supporting the provision of a new wooden floor and funds are also in place to complete various lighting and heating needs.
-We hope to use the space for performance events as well as for meetings and community activities.
+The Co-op local community fund supported the provision of a new wooden floor.
+Lighting and limited heating is now in place.
+The roof needs weather / bird proofing and further heating is still required.
+We now have a public entertainments license and are using the space for performance events as well as for meetings and community activities.

-Our island development plan is being revised and updated.
+Our island development plan has been revised and updated.
 Working on the infrastructure has been our first priority and taken up our time.
 Better infrastructure will underpin any future increase in housing stock and provision of work space.
 A modest increase in residents and more overnight stay facilities for visitors would assist in the creation of a more sustainable community on Canna.
+Our vision is for sustainable demographic growth supported by good employment opportunities, good services, facilities and affordable housing.
+We hope that our work will reverse historic population decline and contribute to the development of sustainable small islands in the 21st Century.